 Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, fast-food giant Yum!
 Brands (NYS: YUM) has earned a respected four-star ranking.

-With that in mind, let's take a closer look at Yum!'s business and see what CAPS investors are saying about the stock right now.
+With that in mind, let's take a closer look at Yum! and see what CAPS investors are saying about the stock right now.

 Louisville, Ky.
 (1997)